fastrgv/CoTerminalApps/README.md

 Ensure your keyboard has a short key-delay and fast repeat.

 Minimize the size of your terminal window.
-Your terminal must be 60 chars wide by 40 lines for pacman, smaller for others.
+Your terminal must be 80 chars wide by 30 lines for SpaceInvaders, 60 by 40 lines for pacman, and smaller for others.
+So 80 by 40 should work for all.

 Enlarge the Font so that the window fills your monitor.